Jifinitely/KTMSolutionsElectricalTestReport/README.md

 A SwiftUI iOS app for creating, previewing, and exporting electrical test reports as a **documentation aid** for licensed electricians and electrical contractors working within Australian/New Zealand regulatory frameworks.

-This application is designed to assist with record-keeping and reporting only.
-It does not certify compliance or replace official standards, legislation, or professional judgement.
+This application assists with **record-keeping and reporting only**.
+It does **not** certify compliance, guarantee safety, or replace official standards, legislation, or professional judgement.

 ---